5-pebbles/dianac/README.md

 # Diana Compiled Language Reference Manual

-A simple compiled language written for the [Diana-II](https://github.com/5-pebbles/diana-ii) 6-bit minimal instruction set computer.
+A simple compiled language written for the [Diana-II](#diana-ii-specifications) 6-bit computer.
 This language was written to aid development by providing all basic instructions not natively supported by the architecture.

 The following documentation is intended for programmers who are already familiar with other assembly like languages.
-You are also expected to have read the CPUs documentation which can be found [here](https://github.com/5-pebbles/diana-ii).

 **Acknowledgments:** The following documentation is strongly inspired by the [Solaris x86 assembly language reference manual](https://docs.oracle.com/cd/E19253-01/817-5477/817-5477.pdf)